hjoliver/cylc-subwf-example/README.md

 task instances at run time).

 Unlike other task instances, however, sub-workflow instances also have to be installed to their own run directories in order to run.
-This is handled automatically by the `subworkflow-run` script called by the launcher task in the main workflow.
+In the example, this is handled by the `subworkflow-run` script called by the main launcher task.

 ### Sub-workflows are just normal workflows

 A sub-workflow instance is a normal workflow with its own ID and run directory.
-It just happens to be installed and run by a task in another main workflow.
+It just happens to be installed and run by a task in the main workflow.

-You can manipulate a running sub-workflow, e.g. to retrigger failed tasks in it, directly via its own workflow ID.
+You can manipulate a sub-workflow, e.g. to retrigger failed tasks in it, directly via its own workflow ID.
 To see the individual tasks in the sub-workflow, you have to view the sub-workflow itself.

 ### Sub-workflow completion

 Any workflow can potentially finish "successfully" without reaching its intended end point, e.g. in response to a stop command.
 Sub-workflow launcher tasks need to detect this and interpret it as failure.
 The easiest way to do this currently is to check that the `task_pool` table in the sub-workflow run database is empty.
-An early shutdown, whether under an error condition or not, will leave entries in the task pool table to continuing the workflow after a restart.
+An early shutdown, whether under an error condition or not, will leave entries in the task pool table to allow it continue after a restart.

 ### Sub-workflow stall

-If a sub-workflow stalls after unexpected internal task failures, the main workflow's launcher task will appear to be stuck as running.
+If a sub-workflow stalls after unexpected internal task failures, the main workflow's launcher task will appear to be stuck as running (correctly: the sub-workflow's scheduler is still running, it just has no jobs to submit).
 To avoid this, configure sub-workflows to abort on a stall timeout, which will show up as a failed launcher task (correctly: the sub-workflow aborted without completing successfully).
-The stall timeout interval should be sufficient to allow intervention after restarting the sub-workflow (otherwise you'll have to restart it with `--pause`).
+The sub-workflow stall timeout interval should be sufficient to allow intervention after a restart (otherwise restart with `--pause`).

 ### Sub-workflow restart or rerun

-A sub-workflow instance should not be restarted or rerun directly (i.e., via its workflow ID) because the main workflow won't see it.
-(If an application happens to be used in a workflow and you run it independently, you can't expect the workflow to know you did that).
-However, it is easy enough to update status after a direct restart if necessary - see *Recovering from auto migration* below.
+If possible, a sub-workflow instance should not be restarted or rerun directly via its own workflow ID, because the main workflow won't know you did that.
+(If an application is used in a workflow and you run it independently as well, you can't expect the workflow to know you did that).
+However, you can update status after a direct restart if necessary - see *manipulating sub-workflow state* below.

 Instead, retrigger the main launcher task.
 By default this will restart its sub-workflow, but you can also choose to rerun it from scratch (see below).